What are the eligibility requirements to study abroad?

 If I am deaf or hard of hearing, what access services will be available to me on a study abroad program?

 Requests for access service support are handled on a case by case basis.
 It is strongly recommended to request services early to increase your chances of receiving services.
-Other determining factors include, but are not limited to, the dates of the program and the ability to find access service staff/contacts who have the specific skill sets required.
-For more information or to place service request, please contact Chris Felo at firstname.lastname@example.org.
+Other determining factors include, but are not limited to, the length of the program, the dates of the program and the ability to find access service staff/contacts who have the specific skill sets required.
+For more information or to place service request, please contact Chris Felo at email@example.com.

 Can I study abroad on a program not affiliated with RIT?